Light from darkness: history of a hot dark sector: Conclusions

-Reheating of a VS is a standard problem in cosmology.
-Our analysis complements the study of similar scenarios in the literature \cite{Berlin:2016gtr,Heurtier:2019eou,Bernal:2023ura}.
-First and foremost, we have systematically studied the history of the hot HS, starting from $\xi_i = T'_i/T_i \gg 1$, down to reheating of the VS and the subsequent thermalization of the DM companion.
+Reheating from particle decay is a rather standard problem in cosmology.
+Our analysis complements the study of similar DM scenarios in the literature, see in particular \cite{Berlin:2016gtr,Heurtier:2019eou,Bernal:2023ura}.
+First and foremost, we have systematically studied the different eras in the history of the hot HS, starting from $\xi_i = T'_i/T_i \gg 1$, down to reheating of the VS and the subsequent thermalization of the DM companion.
 We did so both numerically and analytically, using for the sake of concreteness the framework of dark QED coupled to the SM through kinetic mixing.
-In brief, we have distinguished two scenarios, which we dubbed relativistic and non-relativistic reheating, depending on whether the companion was relativistic or non-relativistic at the end of reheating.
-We also emphasized the relevance of a specific combination of rates and energy densities that controls the process of energy transfer and which we called the heating parameter, see eq.\eqref{eq:heatpar}.
-Finally, we have articulated these two scenarios to the all important production of entropy \cite{Kolb:1990vq}.
-Our main results regarding the process of reheating from a hot HS are illustrated by figure \ref{fig:evolution} (see also \ref{fig:XiSchematic}).
+In brief, we have distinguished two scenarios, which we dubbed relativistic and non-relativistic reheating, depending on whether the companion (dark photon in the framework of QED) was relativistic or non-relativistic at the end of reheating.
+Along relativistic reheating, the expansion of the Universe is radiation dominated, with $\xi \approx $ constant, but at a much faster rate than in standard cosmological scenarios.
+Doing so, we emphasized the relevance of a specific combination of rates and energy densities that controls the process of energy transfer and which we called the heating parameter $\kappa$, see eq.\eqref{eq:heatpar}.
+In particular, we have shown that the initial temperature ratio remains constant, $\xi \approx \xi_i$ as long as $\kappa \leq 1$ and that $\kappa \sim 1$ between the onset and the end of heating of the VS. Of course, a similar parameter holds for scenarios in which the VS is hotter than the HS, as discussed in appendix \ref{app:FI}.
+Finally, we have articulated these two scenarios to the 'all important problem of entropy production' \cite{Kolb:1990vq}.
+While the underlying physics is well-know, we have put forward the fact that entropy production scales essentially as $\sqrt{\tau'/\tau_\ast}$, where $\tau'$ is the lifetime of the decaying particle and $\tau_\ast$ is some characteristic time which depends on the problem at hands.
+For instance, in rather standard scenarios, $\tau_\ast$ corresponds to the moment when the decaying particle starts to dominate the expansion of the Universe, see appendix \ref{app:entropyProduction} for details.
+Our main results regarding the process of reheating from a HS are illustrated in figures \ref{fig:XiSchematic} and \ref{fig:evolution}.